Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lesson-9.md

 | Library returns `null` instead of `[]` | Only if you test that case | Yes |
 | Route change leaves previous filter active | No | Yes |

-Unit tests are fast and precise.
-Integration tests are slower but catch the failures that matter most to users.
+Unit tests are fast and precise — good for testing your library's logic.
+Integration tests are slower but catch the failures that happen at boundaries, which is where most app bugs live.

 **For PostKit, integration tests are more valuable** — because the complexity is not inside any single library or component.
 It is in how they connect.